danielPoloWork/EURIS-academy2022-internship-projectConcordiaPart9/src/resources/documents/apis/tablet/tablet.api-get-tasks-HIGH-priority-given-uuidMember.md

 **UuidMember REQUIRED**

-JSON Response for existing member (with an assigned task) bun no medium priority tasks assigned Example
+JSON Response for existing member (with an assigned task) bun no high priority tasks assigned Example

 ```
 {